48 Hours in Marfa: A Definitive Guide

 The Lincoln Marfa Hotel for a boutique stay

-The Lincoln Marfa Hotel is perfectly located just off of the main street - which makes it as convenient as it can be to post up and venture out.
-A long-running boutique hotel with an intimate feel matching Marfa’s aesthetics and calm way of living, The Lincoln is a great choice for those seeking a true Marfa stay.
+The Lincoln Marfa Hotel is situated just off the main street - which makes it as convenient as it can be to post up and venture out.
+A long-running boutique hotel with an intimate feel matching Marfa’s aesthetics and calm way of living, The Lincoln is an excellent choice for those seeking a true-to-form Marfa stay.

 thelincolnmarfa.com | 105 W Lincoln St, Marfa, TX 79843

-MOTEL is a new 5-room property just a block or two from the main street - and right near ur favorite brunch spot-boutique store, The Sentinel (more on that below).
+MOTEL is a new 5-room property just a block or two from the main street - and right near your soon-to-be-favorite brunch spot / boutique store, The Sentinel (more on that below).
 MOTEL in many ways captures much of what we love about Marfa: small format, communal, high-desert vibes, and boho aesthetics.

 @motel.marfa | 202 W El Paso St, Marfa, TX 79843